ivteplo/html-sheet-element/README.md

 ## Features

-- Has a draggable area to resize the sheet
+- There is a draggable area to open or close the sheet
 - The sheet can be closed using a button in the top right corner, using the `Esc` key, or by clicking outside the bottom sheet
   - This behavior is configurable.
 You can turn off the `Esc` or the click outside the sheet when you want.
 - API is similar to the `<dialog>` element's
+  - Supports forms inside of it
+  - Uses familiar method names and the same event names
+- There are many customization options

 ## Installation